 Microsoft just released a series of ads titled ‘The Twin Challenge’.
-In these ads, one identical twin is using Office 365 – their subscription-based version of productivity suite while the other works with Office 2019 – the one-time purchase version.
+In these ads, one identical twin is using Office 365 – their subscription-based version of productivity suite.
+While the other works with Office 2019 – the one-time purchase version.
 One look at these and the obvious question that comes to mind – why did Microsoft thrash Office 2019 on purpose?

-Of course, the twin with Office 365 works faster & finishes the task first.
+Of course, the twin with Office 365 works faster & finishes the task first!

 Why this unusual tactic?

-It’s weird to see how Microsoft thrash Office 2019 in these ads – its own product for sake of the other.
+It’s weird to see how Microsoft thrash Office 2019 in these ads.
+One product for sake of the other.
 Most of us would expect Microsoft trashing Google’s G-suite or even Apple’s iWork as a payback.

 Office 365 is a subscription-based product that starts around $70 (Rs 4,199 in India) a year.
-Office 2019 that comes with a perpetual license (just a one-time sale) retails at $150 (Rs 7,799 in India).
-Given that most users and even businesses are slow to (or they hardly) update their productivity suits to the newest versions, making more people opt for Office 365 is likely to rake more cash for Microsoft.
+Office 2019 comes with a perpetual license (just a one-time sale) retails at $150 (Rs 7,799 in India).
+Given that most users and even businesses are slow to update their productivity suits to the newest versions, making more people opt for Office 365 is likely to rake more cash for Microsoft.